Michala Banas: Career

-Banas had a guest role as Tiffany Turner on the drama series Winners & Losers, and a supporting role on ABC3 teen drama Nowhere Boys as Phoebe.
-In 2013, Banas starred in the ABC comedy series Upper Middle Bogan as Amber Wheeler.
-The series had run for three seasons.
+From 2011 to 2012, Banas had a recurring guest role as Tiffany Turner on the drama series Winners & Losers and a supporting role in ABC3 teen drama Nowhere Boys as Phoebe.
+In 2012, she appeared alongside Lachy Hulme and Shane Jacobson as Carolyn Russell in 2012 TV movie Beaconsfield, the true story of the Beaconsfield Mine collapse.
+The following year, she began a three-season run, starring opposite Robyn Nevin as Amber Wheeler in ABC comedy series Upper Middle Bogan.